e-n-f/piano-diary/README.md

 bye bye birdie rhythm is impossibly hard

 ## 2014-07-02

+I am trying to get decent at reading music, but mostly I play from the chord names and how I know the melody should sound

 I was taking pictures of early chord diagrams at the library July 2, 2014.